Khloe Kardashian Promotes ‘Revenge Body’ By Sharing Her Personal Before And After Photos

 A photo posted by Khloé (@khloekardashian) on

-It seems Kardashian’s dedication is paying off as her before and after photo receieved over 372,000 likes from fans.
+It seems Kardashian’s dedication is paying off as her before and after photo received over 372,000 likes from fans.
 Instagram users expressed their support as they commented on Khloe’s transformation, calling her an inspiration.

 “Your determination, strength & love of self is an inspiration.”